The Venice Carnival – Events

 St Mark’s Square is the central location for all the carnival festivities, such as the costume parades or the “Flight of the Angel”.
 The entertainment is organised by the Compagnia Teatrale Pantakin and runs every day from 11 am until 9 or 10 pm.
 Every evening, from 5.30 pm , you can enjoy live music and DJ sets.

-Left: Parade of Maria
+Left: Parade of the Marie

 Festa delle Marie (15th February 2020)